gorhack/tsr/README.md

 #### Track, Synchronize, Reporting Tool

-_TSR_ is built on Spring and React. _TSR_ is an event management tool.
-It is designed for organizations that require collaboration and cross-communication with both internal and external organizations. _TSR_ enables complete transparency amongst participating organizations that work together to plan and coordinate events.
+_TSR_ is an event management tool created with the goal of helping military units plan training events. _TSR_ is built to be completely modular; capable of assisting any organization plan and coordinate any kind of event.
+It is designed for organizations that require collaboration and cross-communication with both internal and external organizations. _TSR_ enables transparency amongst participating organizations that work together to plan and coordinate events.

 ## Setup

+_TSR_ is built on Spring and React.

 - Install Docker
 - On Ubuntu or OSX with bash or zsh: run `. ./setup.sh`.